 Pure Autonomic Failure

-Pure autonomic failure, previously called idiopathic orthostatic hypotension or Bradbury-Eggleston syndrome, denotes generalized autonomic failure without CNS involvement.
+Pure autonomic failure, previously called idiopathic orthostatic hypotension or Bradbury-Eggleston syndrome, denotes generalized autonomic failure without central nervous system (CNS) involvement.
 This disorder differs from multiple system atrophy because it lacks central or preganglionic involvement.
 Pure autonomic failure affects more women, tends to begin during a person’s 40s or 50s, and does not result in death.

-Etiology is usually unknown.
-Some cases are due to a synucleinopathy; synuclein can also accumulate in patients with Parkinson disease, multiple system atrophy, or Lewy body dementia.
-Some patients with pure autonomic failure eventually develop multiple system atrophy or Lewy body dementia.
-Occasionally, the cause is an autoimmune autonomic neuropathy.
+Pure autonomic failure is a synucleinopathy (due to synuclein deposition); synuclein can also accumulate in patients with Parkinson disease, multiple system atrophy, or dementia with Lewy bodies.
+(Synuclein is a neuronal and glial cell protein that can aggregate into insoluble fibrils and form Lewy bodies.)
+Some patients with pure autonomic failure eventually develop multiple system atrophy or dementia with Lewy bodies.

 The main symptom is